215 Henderson Road

 they've owned and ridden them personally because you have a need, and a

 to know.
-We know all our horses well.
+I know all of my horses well.

-These are horses that we (David and Lisa) personally checked out and tested
+These are horses that I (David) personally checked out and tested

 before choosing and purchasing them.
-On average, we look at 12-15 horses to
+On average, I look at 12-15 horses to

-find the "one" that we will ultimately choose to bring home, spending most of
+find the "one" that I will ultimately choose to bring home, spending most of

 those really special horse partners.
-With the rare exception, all of our
+With the rare exception, all of my

 that year after year after year they are the best all around trail/pleasure

 breeds to be found, bar none.
-Most of our horses for sale are born and
+Most of my horses for sale are born and

-raised here, purchased as yearlings and raised here, and have lived with us
+raised here, purchased as yearlings and raised here, and have lived with me

 sometimes two years and more.
 Their mouth/teeth are done professionally, they